 Characterization of WAFB climate conditions and their influence on COBP using monthly datasets can be confounded by short-term weather events and anomalous months.
 For example, the start of COBP monitoring was preceded by a flood on August 1, 1985 that was classified as a 100-year flood event (USDI Geological Survey 1989) and shows up as a summer spike in 1985 precipitation (Figure 2).
 There are also localized weather events associated with storm cells that can affect parts of the population differently such as hail damage.

 Monthly datasets can also mask annual trends, and the period from about 1999-2008 coincides with overall drought (Wyoming Water Resources Data System & State Climate Office 2024).
 There are many weather conditions that correlate with drought but one of them is annual streamflow.
 Crow Creek is the only perennial stream on WAFB.
-While streamflow data collection are no longer collected on it, the available data cover the prolonged period of drought between 1999-2008 (Figure 3; USGS 2018).
+While streamflow data are longer collected on Crow Creek, the available data cover the prolonged period of drought between 1999-2008 (Figure 3; USGS 2018).